dash61/Mapper/README.md

 To run this:

+* First, you will need to get API keys for 1) the Census Bureau, and 2) for mapbox/leaflet.
+Then create a file named keys.js, put it in the 'src' directory, and add these values:

+  * export const CENSUS_KEY='your key here';

+  * export const MAP_ACCESS_TOKEN='your key here';

 * Open Chrome
 * Copy this project to a local directory.
-* In your terminal window set to that local directory, do:
-   $ npm start
+* In your terminal window set to that local directory, do:    $ npm start
 * Chrome will display the app at localhost:3000.
 * Select a data source, data type, year, and hit the 'Go!' button to show the results.
 If there is no data for that combination, a red error message will appear to the right of the 'Clear' button.
 Usually it says 'Error: Not Found'.